 and oil mixture, anti-freeze, paint thinners or solvents

 New Product: FCC Environmental collects the used oil to be processed in to fuel

 New Product: Oil is squeezed out and used for fuel.
 Steel is

 What: Small household batteries and button type (A's, C's, D's, watch, hearing aide, and camera)

 Accepted: Car, motorcycle, or lantern batteries.
-Batteries are stored in drums for safe disposal.
+Batteries are sorted by battery type and sent to market for recycling..

 What: Old clothing, shoes (pairs only), curtains, linens